MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-qio.md

 uid: microsoft.quantum.quickstarts.optimization.qio
 ---

-# Optimization quickstart for Azure Quantum
+# Quickstart: Solve an optimization problem in Azure Quantum

 Learn how to use optimization solvers in Azure Quantum to solve a simple binary optimization problem.